csound-flossmanual/csound-floss/book/08-b-csound-and-arduino.md

 already equipped with opcodes to make use of this data.
 Gamepad-like data is perhaps the most useful option though and there exist opcodes (at least in the Linux version) for reading gamepad data.
-It is also possible to read in data from a gamepad using [pygame](http://www.pygame.org/news.html) and Csound's python opcodes.
+It is also possible to read in data from a gamepad using&nbsp;
+[pygame](http://www.pygame.org/news.html) and Csound's python opcodes.